Block title

 Kitchen

 I hoist myself onto the kitchen table, kitchen counter, and stove.
 I attempt to move around but am constrained by the tight and narrow space and my yellow hi heels.
 I was thinking about enclosed areas, discomfort, vulgarity, precariousness, awkwardness, absurdity, sexiness, and the opposite of sexy.
-Also, the multiple roles women play and the positions they place themselves in both physically, theoretically, and politically.
+Also, the multiple roles we play and the positions in which we place ourselves physically, theoretically, and politically.
 The piece implies unadorned nudity, contained and trapped.
-The plain and dowdy white and yellow striped shirt-dress I wear is in stark contrast with the open toed, sling back, stacked-heel shoes with a labia-like frill, and the quasi-pornographic poses.
-I am doing a performance with the camera, not for it.
-I am responding to its confines, how it creates the space I am trying to fit into.
+My dowdy white and yellow striped shirt-dress contrasts with the open toed, sling back, stacked-heel shoes with a labia-like frill, and the pseudo-pornographic poses.
+I am doing a performance with the camera, not for it, responding to its confines and how it creates the space I am trying to fit into.

 • Kitchen